halfmoonliu/PyTemplateDE/README.md

   <br>c. **requirements**.txt: list required packages for the project.

 2. Specify GitHub Actions and Timing
-  <br>d. **Makefile**: when pushed/ pulled to main branch, install packages specified in requirements, then lint, format and test python files in the branch.
+  <br>d. **Makefile**: when pushed/ pulled to main branch, install packages, then lint, format and test python files in the branch.

 3. Provide example python function and test functions
    <br>e. **main**.py: contains main functions.